jbalcorn/ical2rem/README.md

 MSG Sun is up today from [_srtd()] to [_sstd()].%"%"%
 ````
 ## Revision History
+### Version 0.8 2024-10-16
+  - ISSUE 10: All day events were appearing twice because they included 00:00.
+Check and remove those entries.
 ### Version 0.7 2024-09-04
   - ISSUE 8: New version of remind complains if _sfun isn't defined.
 Output a header
 	to define a function that does nothing if the function doesn't exist.